20 Things to do in Banff in Winter for Non-Skiers

 Ice Skate on Lake Louise

 There’s really no more iconic ice-skating area in the world than at Lake Louise.
-Heading to Lake Louise in the winter is one of the best things to do in Banff in winter.
-The Fairmont Chateau Lake Louise clears and maintains the “rink” so that visitors can enjoy ice skating here all winter long.
+Every winter, the Fairmont Chateau Lake Louise clears and maintains the ice, allowing visitors to enjoy ice skating here throughout the season.
 Don’t forget to check out the ice castles too!

 Hike Up Tunnel Mountain